ankiboyz/AIUEngine/README.md

 Mongo DB privileges needed by the Mongo Connector user:
-1. Create collection
+1. List Collection
+2. Create collection - first code lists the collections , if not found creates it.
-2. Create Indexes
+3. Create Indexes
-3. Ability to run aggregation pipeline on the collection
+4. Ability to run aggregation pipeline on the collection

 Some imp notes:
 Mongo DB 4.4 onwards $merge have been provided with the ability to merge records into the